-History of the Silo Art Trail
+History of the original Silo Art Trail

 There are hundreds of silos littered across regional Australia, some which were built in the 1930s.

 The question then arises – what can then be done with these structures?

 Some have been sold to private companies for storage.
-Others have turned into telecommunication towers, providing mobile phone reception.
+Others have been turned into telecommunication towers, providing mobile phone reception.

 In what may be the most genius idea yet, the town of Mirrool in southern inland NSW has held an annual event since 1992, where there is a competition to boot a footy over the local silo.

 And of course, they’ve become blank canvas for artists all over the world to paint large-scale works on their surface.

 The silo art trail started in the small town of Brim, in Victoria’s north-west.